 One of my readers wrote that he had been wondering how far he could get if he took his local commuter train and continued traveling with no other means of transport than the railway.
 As a train enthusiast, I couldn’t stop thinking about … Continue reading

-Posted in Belarus, China, Europe, Germany, Italy, Maps, Montenegro, North Korea, Poland, Romania, Russia, Scotland, Serbia, Sicily, Syria, Technology, Travel, UK
+Posted in Belarus, China, Europe, Germany, Italy, Maps, Montenegro, North Korea, Poland, Portugal, Romania, Russia, Scotland, Serbia, Sicily, Syria, Technology, Travel, UK

 Tagged railroad, train, Vietnam